Coalition: Safe Communities Coalition

 In addtion to the Raise Up Mass Priority, UU Mass Action is has also prioritized the following worker rights bills.
-We are working in coalition with Worker Centers and Labor Unions on this effort:
+We are working in coalition with Worker Centers (IWCC) and Labor Unions on this effort

 Sponsor: Jamie Eldridge House Sponsor: Tram Nguyen

 End Mass Incarceration

 Last session, the Comprehensive Criminal Law Reform bill included significant reform; however, LGBTQ data was excluded under the data collection section.
 The MASC coalition, in collaboration with LGBTQ survivors of solitary confinement, have filed this bill:

 S.905 /H.1341 An Act to collect data on LGBTQI prisoners held in restrictive housing